ahamedfoisal/ahamedfoisal.github.io/_pages/dln.md

 permalink: /dln/
 title: "Digital Literacy Narrative"
 ---
+# This is my chatGPT generated and self-edited Digital Learning Narrative

+Title : Digital Learning Narrative

 As a 20 year old university student studying digital humanities, I am constantly learning about how to effectively utilize technology in my daily and academic life.
 Growing up in the digital age, I have always been familiar with various social media platforms and online tools for content creation.
 However, I never truly understood the potential of technology for research data management, data manipulation, and analysis until I started taking this introductory course in digital humanities.